phoenixframework/phoenix/guides/contexts.md

 To show our completed order, we displayed the order's user, followed by the line item listing with product title, quantity, and the price we "transacted" when completing the order, along with the total price.

 Our last addition will be to add the "complete order" button to our cart page to allow completing an order.
-Add the following button to the botto of your cart show template in `lib/hello_web/templates/cart/show.html.eex`:
+Add the following button to the bottom of the cart show template in `lib/hello_web/templates/cart/show.html.eex`:

 ```eex
   <b>Total</b>: <%= currency_to_str(ShoppingCart.total_cart_price(@cart)) %>